manumaerkl/person-crud-api/README.md

 ```bash
 uvicorn main:app --reload
 ```
-Now your API should be running and accessible at `http://localhost:8000`.
+Now your API should be running and be accessible at `http://localhost:8000`.

 ## API Endpoints